All pieces are handmade in our Parisian studio.

 After the first firing, we move on to the biscuit stage.
 The clay is white, but still matte and porous.
 The pieces are immersed in a bath of transparent enamel followed by a second firing.

-At around 1000 degrees, the enamel vitrifies and gives the
+At around 1000 degrees, the glaze vitrifies and gives the

 ceramics a shiny appearance while revealing the intensity of the